 The dfdl:discriminator Statement Annotation Element

+DFDL discriminator statements are used during parsing to resolve points of uncertainty (choices, optional elements, array repetition) that cannot be resolved by speculative parsing.
+Discriminators are not used during unparsing.

+A DFDL discriminator may contain a test expression that evaluates to true or false.
+The discriminator is said to be successful if the test evaluates to true and unsuccessful (or fails) if the test evaluates to false.
+A discriminator may alternatively contain a test regular expression pattern and the discriminator is successful if the test pattern matches with non-zero length and is unsuccessful (or fails) if there is no match or a zero-length match.

-DFDL discriminators are used during parsing to resolve points of uncertainty that cannot be resolved by speculative parsing.
-Discriminators are not used during unparsing. discriminatorThey can also be used to force a resolution earlier during the parsing of a group so that subsequent parsing errors are treated as processing errors of a known component rather than a failure to find a component.
+Discriminators can also be used to force a resolution earlier during the parsing of a model group so that subsequent parsing errors are treated as processing errors of a known schema component rather than a failure to find a schema component.

-A discriminator determines the existence or non-existence of a component.
-If the discriminator is successful, then the component is known to exist, and any subsequent errors will not cause backtracking at point of uncertainty.
+A discriminator determines the existence or non-existence of a schema component.
+If the discriminator is successful, then the component is known to exist, and any subsequent errors will not cause backtracking at the nearest point of uncertainty.
 If a discriminator is unsuccessful then the component is known not to exist, and backtracking occurs immediately.

 If the complex type of an element contains a sequence group as its content model then if the sequence group is known not to exist, then the element is known not to exist.